Erosion Control

 The American Geosciences Institute represents and serves the geoscience community by providing collaborative leadership and information to connect Earth, science, and people.

-Amazon Nations Sign Rainforest Protection Agreement but Don’t Agree on Deforestation Deadline
+Amazon Nations Sign Rainforest Protection Agreement but Disagree on Deforestation Deadline.

 BELEM, Brazil, Aug 8 (Reuters) – Eight Amazon nations agreed to a list of unified environmental policies and measures to bolster regional cooperation at a major rainforest summit in Brazil on Tuesday, but failed to agree on a common goal for ending deforestation.